FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

 Day 17 & 18 Cape Town

-A leisurely start, we say goodbye to Hermanus heading to our final destination, Cape Town.
-The city is known as Mother City owing that it is the oldest city in South Africa.
-Before reaching Cape Town, we will visit Boulders beach (Penguins), Cape Point, Cape of Good Hope and drive through Chapman’s Peak on our way to the hotel.
-We spend the following day visiting surrounding attractions, Wineries and Table Mountain.
-2XB
+The most picturesque city in the world is Cape Town, with the majestic Table Mountain providing its central focus.
+The city is known as Mother City, because it is the oldest city in South Africa, dating back to 1652.
+On our way to Cape Town, we visit Boulders Beach (penguin colony), Cape Point, Cape of Good Hope and drive through Chapman’s Peak on our way to the hotel.
+We spend the following day visiting surrounding attractions, wineries and Table Mountain.

 Tour Ends after dinner on Day 18